 East-West Center in Washington, D.C.

-The fellowship includes a monthly stipend of US$2,500 to $4,500 (dependent upon experience) while in residence at EWC in Washington, round trip economy airfare to Washington, D.C., and a one-week research trip to Japan.
-Residency at the Center's Washington, D.C., office may begin as early as May 2013 and extend until January 2014.
+The fellowship includes a monthly stipend of US$2,500 to $4,500 (dependent upon experience) while in residence at EWC in Washington, round trip economy airfare to Washington, D.C., and a ten-day research trip to Japan.
+Residency at the Center's Washington, D.C., office may begin as early as May 2014 and extend until January 2015.

 Applicants must have a minimum of a M.A. degree in a relevant field.
 Applicants without a Ph.D. will be considered based on their relevant professional experience (though a minimum of an M.A. is required, academic degrees will be one but not the only selection criteria).
 Applicants must be of either American or Japanese citizenship and based in the United States.
 Under exceptional circumstances, non-American or non-Japanese nationals with permanent residency in the United States and who specialize on Japan will be considered.
 Finally, under rare circumstances, American or Japanese citizens residing in Japan may be considered for a fellowship.